 Kendra Frank: Yeah, they're looking into what happened to Stork.

 Kris Kedder: What's the big mystery?
 He's been chasing that dragon for years.
 I tried to help him.

 Kendra Frank: [disgusted] When did you try to help him?! [to Monk] See now that he's dead, everyone's his best friend! [to Kedder] Where were you when he was sinking?

 - "Mr. Monk Is On The Air": Max Hudson certainly doesn't have any when Monk brings up Trudy on the air, although his sidekicks do.
 He makes some tasteless and offensive jokes about Trudy, which proves to be a bad idea because it causes Monk to attack him in the booth.

-- In "Mr. Monk's 100th Case," Hal Tucker admits in interview to James Novak he actually felt sorry for Monk's troubles when he was being arrested.
+- In "Mr. Monk's 100th Case," Hal Tucker admits in interview to James Novak he actually felt sorry - albeit in a mocking way - for Monk's troubles when he was being arrested.

 - Monk himself has been accused of this, usually when he can't empathize with other people's phobias or quirks.
 A prime example is "Mr. Monk Goes to the Circus," where the entire subplot revolves around Monk's inability to understand Sharona's fear of elephants, telling her to "suck it up".
+She counters back by giving him the cold shoulder for most of the episode.
 The same happens in "Mr. Monk and the Voodoo Curse," where Monk is unable to sympathize with Natalie's belief that voodoo is real, mostly because he believes voodoo is just a superstition.

 - Lampshade Hanging